Akaito/reassembly-ai-mod-example/README.md

 4. If Visual Studio prompts you to install needed features for building C++ desktop programs, see "Visual Studio: building C++ desktop programs steps" below.
 5. If this isn't your only local (non-relocated) faction mod, see the steps for "Changing faction ID" below.
 	If you don't know what that relates to, you probably don't need to do that.
-6. Rename the "VanillaAiMod" project in Visual Studio.
+6. Rename the "AiModExample" solution and "VanillaAiMod" project in Visual Studio.
-	Use a filesystem-friendly name, as this affects output directories.
+	Use filesystem-friendly names, as these affect output directories.
 7. Build the 32-bit (x86) Release configuration of the AI mod.
 	You'll find that it outputs mod files in `%USERPROFILE%/Saved Games/Reassembly/mods/`, in a folder named after the Visual Studio Solution.
 8. Run Reassembly.
 You should see an "AiModExample" (or your solution name) mod in the "Mods" settings.